 Folate can prevent spina bifida

 Folate (folic acid) is a B-group vitamin.
-The recommended dose of folate, taken daily one month before conception and each day during the first three months of pregnancy, can prevent up to 70 per cent of neural tube defects.
+The recommended dose of folate, taken daily one month before conception and each day during the first three months of pregnancy, can prevent most neural tube defects.

 The National Health and Medical Research Council recommends that all women planning a pregnancy or likely to become pregnant should take 0.5 mg of folic acid daily.
 People in high-risk groups should take a higher dose.